 “That opportunity is now available for everyone,” said Paula.

-“It’s incredible to see such positive results come out of these clinical trials; they’re making strong progress towards finding a cure to this horrible, horrible disease.
+“It’s incredible to see such positive results come out of these clinical trials; they’re making strong progress towards finding a cure for this horrible disease.
 Research is the way forward.”

 Sadly, not all clinical trials are as successful and not every participant responds well to the trial treatment like Paula did.
 Our trials are coordinated in partnership with Greenslopes Private Hospital, Ramsay Pharmacy and the Cyril Gilbert Cancer Centre.